VanguriMadhu/VanguriMadhu/README.md

 # Hi there, I'm VANGURI MADHU 👋

-🌟 **Passionate Python Full Stack Developer** | 🇮🇳 India
+🌟 **Passionate Full Stack Developer** | 🇮🇳 India

 ---

 ## 🚀 About Me
-I'm a **Python Full Stack Developer** with a love for technology and innovation.
+I'm a **Full Stack Developer** with a love for technology and innovation.
 Based in India, I thrive on building web applications that make a difference.
 I'm always excited to learn new technologies and improve my skill set.

 ---